Augusthogsted00/LSNDP-BSc/README.md

 ### Optimal Maritime Connectivity | Algorithmic Modeling of Liner Shipping Networks

 This project proposes a method for solving of the Liner Shipping Network Design Problem (LSNDP).
-The LSNDP presents intricate challenges in optimizing shipping routes and the flow of cargo.
+The LSNDP presents intricate challenges in optimizing shipping routes and the flow of cargo. <br>

 This approach employs a two-stage methodology, comprising service-first and flow-second algorithms.
 The service-first algorithm involves a simulated annealing (SA) metaheuristic to construct services and minimize their fixed costs.
 The flow-second algorithm involves a Mixed-Integer Program (MIP) for solving the LSNDP.
 The models are evaluated on the Baltic, West Africa, and Mediterranean instance from LINER-LIB which is a benchmark suite for model testing.
-The LINER-LIB documentation can be found here: http://www.linerlib.org.
+The LINER-LIB documentation can be found here: http://www.linerlib.org.<br>

 The 'Results' folder encompasses the resulting services of the SA metaheuristic along with the output of the MIP.
 The implementatation of the SA metaheuristic can be found in Service-Network-Design.py and the MIP models are found in flowBaltic_final.ipynb, flowWAF_final.ipynb, and flowMed_final.ipynb.